 The court was satisfied that giving the mother sole decision-making responsibilities was in the child’s best interests.
 The court also added that each parent would be responsible for letting the other know if there was a medical issue related to the child while in their care.

-Howie Johnson Barristers & Solicitors can help you with issues related to parenting time
+Johnson Miller Family Lawyers can help you with issues related to parenting time

-At Howie Johnson Barristers & Solicitors, we recognize that working through disputes concerning parenting time can be one of the most stressful aspects of separation or divorce.
+At Johnson Miller Family Lawyers, we recognize that working through disputes concerning parenting time can be one of the most stressful aspects of separation or divorce.
 With over 25 years of experience, our family lawyers can help ease this stress while working compassionately and efficiently toward a solution that has your family’s best interests in mind.
 We offer services across all areas of family law, including child support, spousal support, mediation, and more.
 We proudly serve clients in Windsor, Essex County, and the region.
 Please give us a call at 519-973-1500 or reach out to us online to schedule an initial consultation today.